-As part of the Emas series ‘4 things t o think about’, Medical Officer Raman Garcha outlines four areas that the medical team undertaking medical case review, within a CRO environment, should consider.
+As part of the Bionical Emas series ‘4 things t o think about’, Medical Officer Raman Garcha outlines four areas that the medical team undertaking medical case review, within a CRO environment, should consider.

 In terms of drug safety, know what the client wants and needs!
 This involves building a comprehensive understanding of the company, the product characteristics and study protocols.
 This requires planning, training and discussion.
 Importantly this also includes enthusiasm for the product.
 There is no room for complacency or assumptions in drug safety so this foundation is crucial.